Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

 \subsection{Whole Slide Imaging (WSI)}

 \textbf{\textit{WSI Scan}} Once a glass slide is prepared, it must be digitized into a WSI.
 The digitization and processing workflow for WSIs can be summarized as a four-step process \cite{Pantanowitz_2010}: (1) Image acquisition via scanning; (2) Image storage; (3) Image editing and annotation; (4) Image display \cite{pantanowitz2018twenty}.
-As the first two steps of the digitization workflow are the most relevant for WSI collection and with regards to the CoPath workflow, they are discussed to a greater extent below.
+As the first two steps of the digitization workflow are the most relevant for WSI collection and with regards to the CPath workflow, they are discussed to a greater extent below.

 Slide scanning is carried out through a dedicated slide scanner device.
-A plethora of such devices currently exist or are in development; see Table \ref{tab:1ca} for a collection of commercially available WSI scanners.
-Notably, scanners from Leica Biosystems and Philips, among others, are FDA-cleared for clinical diagnosis.
+A plethora of such devices currently exist or are in development; see Appendix Table \ref{tab:1ca} for a collection of commercially available WSI scanners.
 Additionally, some research has investigated and compared the capabilities and performances of various WSI scanners \cite{hossain2018practical, tabata2019validation, cheng2019assessing, lemaillet2021colorimetrical}.

-Generally, a WSI scanning device is composed of four major components \cite{Zarella_2018}: (1) a light source; (2) a slide stage; (3) an objective lens; and (4) a digital camera.
-In order to produce a WSI that is in focus, which is especially important for CoPath works, appropriate focal points must be chosen across the slide either using a depth map or by selecting arbitrarily spaced tiles in a subset \cite{Indu_2016}.
-Once focal points are chosen, the image is scanned by capturing tiles or linear scans of the image, these individual components are then stitched together to form the full image known as the big flat TIFF image \cite{Zarella_2018,Indu_2016}.
-To reduce the area needed to be scanned, a segmentation algorithm can be used within the scanner to separate tissue regions from extraneous background regions \cite{133}.
-Additionally, slide can also be scanned at various magnification levels depending on the downstream task and analysis required.
-The vast majority of WSIs are scanned at $20\times$ ($\sim0.5\mu{m}$/pixel) or $40\times$ ($\sim0.25\mu{m}$/pixel) magnification as these are the most useful in practice for general pathologist \cite{Zarella_2018}.
+In order to produce a WSI that is in focus, which is especially important for CPath works, appropriate focal points must be chosen across the slide either using a depth map or by selecting arbitrarily spaced tiles in a subset \cite{Indu_2016}.
+Once focal points are chosen, the image is scanned by capturing tiles or linear scans of the image, which are stitched together to form the full image \cite{Zarella_2018,Indu_2016}.
+Slides can be scanned at various magnification levels depending on the downstream task and analysis required, with the vast majority being scanned at $20\times$ ($\sim0.5\mu{m}$/pixel) or $40\times$ ($\sim0.25\mu{m}$/pixel) magnification \cite{Zarella_2018}.